 In a televised press conference on Wednesday night in Davao City, Philippines, Atty.
 Israelito Torreon, KJC Counsel, stressed, Pastor Apollo Quiboloy’s willingness to cooperate with US authorities to clear the matter.
 “The truth will come out and we will vigorously defend the KJC administrators’ unsupported charges.
 We look forward to our day in court.”

-First published online at NewsfrontPH.com last February 6, 2020.
+First published on NewsfrontPH.com last February 6, 2020.